Skip to main content

 You can get started by cloning this repository.
 We use setuptools for building and distributing our package.
 We rely on some recent features of setuptools, so make sure to upgrade to a recent version with pip install setuptools --upgrade.
 Then from your local copy of the repository you can run pip install -e . to get started (but depending on what you're doing you might want to install with extras instead, like pip install -e .[plt] if you want to use matplotlib integration, or you can use pip install -e .[all] to include all extras).

-If you're looking to contribute to the project, we have a number of issues tagged with the help wanted label that are valuable improvements to the library that our team currently does not have time to prioritize where we would greatly appreciate community-initiated PRs.
+If you're looking to contribute to the project, we have a number of issues tagged with the up for grabs and help wanted labels.
+"Up for grabs" issues are ones that we think that people without a lot of experience in our codebase may be able to help with, while "Help wanted" issues are valuable improvements to the library that our team currently does not have time to prioritize where we would greatly appreciate community-initiated PRs, but which might be more involved.

 Running the tests

-However, running all tests can be very time-consuming, so you may prefer to run just a relevant subset of tests when developing locally.
+Because running all tests can be very time-consuming, we recommend running only the relevant subset of tests when developing locally.
 The easiest way to do this is to rely on pytest's compatibility with unittest, so you can just run python -m unittest econml.tests.test_module to run all tests in a given module, or python -m unittest econml.tests.test_module.TestClass to run all tests in a given class.
 You can also run python -m unittest econml.tests.test_module.TestClass.test_method to run a single test method.

 Generating the documentation